ZilongJas/IT-Homelabs/PacketTracer/PacketTracer.md

 # Network Setup Documentation

-Configuring and managing network routers and protocols in a professional environment.
+Configuring and managing network routers and protocols in a simulated environment.

 ## Contents